Diolinux/PhotoGIMP/README.md

 The file has this directories:

 * .icons (wich have a new PhotoGIMP icon)
-* .local (wich contaion the .desktop file personalized)
+* .local (wich contain the personalized .desktop file)
-* .var (wich contation the flatpak patch customization for GIMP 2.10+)
+* .var (wich contain the flatpak patch customization for GIMP 2.10+)

-If you just want the PhotoGIMP custom without change the original GIMP icon and its name, just extract only the .var folder to your home folder.
+If you just want the PhotoGIMP custom without change the original GIMP icon and its name, just extract only the .var folder to your home directory.

 ## Credits